Sishan/Machine-Learning-A-Z/README.md

 # Machine Learning A-Z: Hands On Python and R Notes
-Course notes and sample codes for Machine Learning A-Z
+Course notes and sample codes for Machine Learning

 ## Course Content: